Past Events

 Proponents of artificial intelligence (AI) say that this is the dawn of a new age of AI-created art.
 Tools such as Dall-E-2 create impressive visual images, given just a few words as a prompt.
 AI song-writing competitions demonstrate the intersection of machine learning and music.
 Authors are exploring deep language models, like GPT-3, in the storytelling and creative writing process.

-To shed light on whether AI is best thought of as a tool, a collaborator in the artistic process, or perhaps even a competitor to human artists, the Northwestern University Center for Human-Computer Interaction + Design (HCI+D) is bringing together a panel to discuss the implications of today’s AI models for generative artmaking.
+To shed light on whether AI is best thought of as a tool, a collaborator in the artistic process, or perhaps even a competitor to human artists, the Northwestern University Center for Human-Computer Interaction + Design (HCI+D) brought together a panel to discuss the implications of today’s AI models for generative artmaking.

 Industry Panel: Grand Challenges in Human Computer Interaction + Design